How 21 CFR Part 11 Impacts Life Sciences Security Standards

 - Electronic signatures must correspond to user data

 Among Pharma and Biotech LMSs, one’s electronic signature is the first point of authorization.
 They cannot be used to falsify progress in any way.
 Our LMS automatically pairs user progress with their User ID and a date stamp as they move through learning modules.
+At the end of the course, the system can ensure that E-Signature is provided before a completion status can be awarded.

-These are just ten of the measures that eLeaP takes to ensure that the LMS conforms with industry standards and protects user data.
+These are just ten of the measures that eLeaP takes to ensure that the LMS conforms to industry standards and protects user data.
 All measures have been tested extensively.
 We can guarantee that they will meet and exceed industry expectations.

 If you are in the Life Sciences industry especially Pharma, Biotech, Medical Device manufacturing, contact eLeaP today to schedule your free consult.